 Researching a soldier from the First World War

 The Australian War Memorial website is a good place to start researching someone who served in the military during a war.
 Several sources on the Memorial’s website give basic information about a soldier such as service number, rank, date of joining and other details.
-These can be found at /research/people and include:
+These can be found on the People search page and include:

 - First World War Embarkation Roll